DEXROIX [Place. Data. Attention]

 • PLACEMENT

-HERITAGE IN CODE: STUDYING HOW SYSTEMS RECORD HUMAN MEANING
+HERITAGE AND CODE: STUDYING HOW SYSTEMS RECORD HUMAN MEANING

 Randy Kart’s work examines how technological systems capture, distort, and preserve human culture over time.

-For more than 25 years, his practice has explored the intersection of craftsmanship and computation, using tactile materials, machine learning, and decentralized infrastructure to investigate how meaning survives translation between physical and digital worlds.
+For more than 25 years, his practice has moved between craftsmanship and computation, using tactile materials, machine learning, and decentralized infrastructure to ask what survives when meaning is translated between physical and digital worlds.
 His work grows from a lineage of craft and material fluency that treats technology not just as a tool, but as a medium for documenting human experience.

-Through collaborations with designers, engineers, and data scientists, he builds hybrid artifacts that function as research instruments.
-These objects test ideas about permanence, provenance, and cultural encoding.
+Working as designer, engineer, and data scientist inside his own practice, he builds hybrid artifacts that also function as research instruments.
+These pieces test ideas about permanence, provenance, and cultural encoding.
 Distributed systems, computational modeling, and data visualization become ways of studying how societies archive themselves, and where those archives fail.

 Core Research Areas